'Sense prevails on 'grim day' for boxing'

 It brings a close to a damaging week for British boxing that could have been a lot worse, had Benn v Eubank Jr gone ahead.

-In the end good sense prevailed, even if promoters Matchroom and their partners firmly pointed the finger at the British Boxing Board of Control (BBBofC).
+In the end good sense prevailed, even if promoters Matchroom and its partners firmly pointed the finger at the British Boxing Board of Control (BBBofC).

-The Board "prohibited" the fight on Wednesday "as it is not in the interests of boxing", essentially saying they would not sanction the fight.
-It seems despite pressures, they stuck to their guns.
+The Board "prohibited" the fight on Wednesday "as it is not in the interests of boxing", essentially saying it would not sanction the fight.
+It seems despite pressures, it stuck to its guns.

 "It's been a grim day for boxing but the right result was reached," BBC Radio 5 Live's Steve Bunce said.

-"They're business men so they wanted it happen," Carl Froch added of the efforts from organisers to push ahead with the fight night.
+"They're businessmen so they wanted it happen," Carl Froch added of the efforts from organisers to push ahead with the fight night.

 "But the safety of the fighters is paramount in boxing, 99% of people will agree it's the right decision."